Verdiss/TI-Economic-Equalization-Overhaul/README.md

 4: Now open the game and start a new game.
 If the investment point cost of the lower half investments appears unchanged (I.e. boost costs a vanilla 2 investment points, not 40), the game must be restarted until these values change.

+UPDATING: When updating this mod, completely remove the old version of the mod and replace it with the new.

 ### Version History
 0.1.1 - 2022-10-15: